What is 5G Testing? Types, Challenges, and Best Practices

 If you’re a software tester working in telecom, you’ll agree that 5G isn’t just another network upgrade.
 In fact, it represents a major shift in how networks are built, deployed, and experienced.

-5G shifts us from fixed, hardware-heavy setups to agile, cloud-native networks built on virtualization, slicing, and edge computing.
+5G shifts us from fixed, hardware-heavy setups to agile, cloud-native networks built on virtualization, slicing, and 5G edge testing.

-While the development is exciting, it also requires a different approach to 5G testing.
+While the development is exciting, it also requires a completely different testing approach.
 Traditional methods that work for 3G or 4G won’t be successful here.

 But why is that so, and what do you do?